dassujan/STANDARD-FIVE/science-suggestion.md

 **Answer:** Machines are devices that help us do work easily and quickly.
 They reduce human effort and save time.
 Examples include scissors, knives, and pulleys.

 #### **2. What are simple machines?
 Give some examples.**
 **Answer:** Simple machines are machines that do not have multiple working parts.
-Examples include:
+Examples include: Knife, Scissors, Spoon, Pulley
-- Knife
-- Scissors
-- Spoon
-- Pulley

 #### **3. What is a lever?
 What are its parts?**
 **Answer:** A **lever** is a simple machine that consists of a rigid rod that moves around a fixed point.
 It has three parts: